HEROIN DETOX NEAR HOUSTON, TX

 • Elevated blood pressure

-These initial symptoms peak between days two and three and decline after about a week.
 Withdrawal is a challenging time for anyone looking to overcome dependency.
-However, by utilizing the professionals at a Houston drug detox center, you can minimize or even eliminate the more painful symptoms.
+However, by utilizing the professionals at a drug detox center, you can minimize or even eliminate the more painful symptoms.
+Professional support during detox can make an immense difference in sustaining long-term recovery.

 Methadone is an opioid medication used to reduce cravings and ease withdrawal symptoms.
-MMT involves administering methadone under medical supervision.
 While taking methadone, patients do not use any illegal substances.
 Methadone reduces cravings by reducing the euphoric effects of opiates.

 An anticonvulsant is a type of medication that is typically used to treat seizures.
-However, anticonvulsants can also be effective in treating heroin withdrawal symptoms.
-For example, gabapentin (brand name Neurontin) has been shown to help reduce anxiety, insomnia, and pain during detox.
+However, anticonvulsants can also be effective in treating withdrawal symptoms like anxiety, insomnia, and cravings.

 After the detox phase has finished, psychological withdrawal symptoms may continue and can persist for weeks or months.
 Entering an addiction treatment program is necessary to find lasting recovery from drug addiction.